-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS August 22, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+August 20, 2019

 TIME: 9:00 a.m.
-Mountain Standard Time PLACE: Microchip Technology Incorporated

-2355 W. Chandler Boulevard Chandler, Arizona 85224-6199

-ITEMS OF BUSINESS:

-- The election of each of Steve Sanghi, Matthew W. Chapman, L.B.
-Day, Esther L. Johnson and Wade F. Meyercord to our Board of Directors to serve for the ensuing year and until their successors are elected and qualified. - To approve the amendment and restatement of our 2004 Equity Incentive Plan to (i) increase the number of shares of common (2) stock authorized for issuance thereunder by 6,000,000, (ii) re-approve the 2004 Equity Incentive Plan for purposes of Internal Revenue Code Section 162(m), and (iii) make certain other changes as set forth in the amended and restated plan. - (3) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of Microchip for the fiscal year ending March 31, 2018. - (4) To hold an advisory (non-binding) vote regarding the compensation of our named executives. - To hold an advisory (non-binding) vote regarding the frequency of holding an advisory vote on the compensation of our named (5) executives. - (6) To transact such other business as may properly come before the annual meeting or any adjournment(s) thereof.

-The Microchip Board of Directors recommends that you vote for each of the foregoing items (1) through (4), and for a frequency period of one year on item (5).
+Mountain Standard Time PLACE: Microchip Technology Incorporated 2355 W. Chandler Boulevard Chandler, Arizona 85224-6199 ITEMS OF BUSINESS: (1) The election of each of Steve Sanghi, Matthew W. Chapman, L.B.
+Day, Esther L. Johnson and Wade F. Meyercord to our Board of Directors to serve for the ensuing year and until their successors are elected and qualified.
+(2) To approve a French sub-plan under our 2004 Equity Plan.
+(3) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of Microchip for the fiscal year ending March 31, 2020.
+(4) To hold an advisory (non-binding) vote regarding the compensation of our named executives.
+(5) To consider a stockholder proposal requesting our Board to report on our processes for identifying and analyzing human rights risks to workers in our operations and supply chain.
+(6) To transact such other business as may properly come before the annual meeting or any adjournment(s) thereof.
+The Microchip Board of Directors recommends that you vote FOR each of the foregoing items (1) through (4), and AGAINST the foregoing item (5).
+RECORD DATE: Holders of Microchip common stock of record at the close of business on June 25, 2019 are entitled to vote at the annual meeting.
+ANNUAL REPORT: Microchip's fiscal 2019 Annual Report, which is not a part of the proxy soliciting material, is enclosed.
+PROXY: It is important that your shares be represented and voted at the annual meeting.

-RECORD DATE:

-Holders of Microchip common stock of record at the close of business on June 28, 2017 are entitled to vote at the annual meeting.

-Microchip's fiscal 2017 Annual Report, which is not a part of the proxy soliciting material, is enclosed.

-ANNUAL REPORT: PROXY:

-It is important that your shares be represented and voted at the annual meeting.
 You can vote your shares by completing and returning the proxy card sent to you.
 Stockholders may have a choice of voting their shares over the internet or by telephone.
 If internet or telephone voting is available to you, voting instructions are printed on the proxy card sent to you.
-You can revoke your proxy at any time prior to its exercise at the annual meeting by following the instructions in the accompanying proxy statement.

-/s/ Kim van Herk
+You can revoke your proxy at any time prior to its exercise at the annual meeting by following the instructions in the accompanying proxy statement. /s/ Kim van Herk Kim van Herk

-Kim van Herk Secretary
+Secretary

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on August 22, 2017
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on August 20, 2019

-The Microchip Notice of Annual Meeting, Proxy Statement and Annual Report on Form 10-K for the fiscal year ended March 31, 2017 are available at www.microchip.com/annual\reports.
+The Microchip Notice of Annual Meeting, Proxy Statement and Annual Report on Form 10-K for the fiscal year ended March 31, 2019 are available at www.microchip.com/annual_reports.

-Chandler, Arizona July 13, 2017

-TABLE OF CONTENTS Page
+Chandler, Arizona July 15, 2019 TABLE OF CONTENTS

 PROXY STATEMENT 1

 THE BOARD OF DIRECTORS 4

 CERTAIN TRANSACTIONS 9

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 9
+DELINQUENT SECTION 16(A) REPORTS 9

 PROPOSAL ONE - ELECTION OF DIRECTORS 10

-PROPOSAL TWO - APPROVAL OF AMENDED AND RESTATED 2004 EQUITY INCENTIVE PLAN 12
+PROPOSAL TWO - APPROVAL OF FRENCH SUB-PLAN UNDER THE 2004 EQUITY INCENTIVE PLAN 13

 PROPOSAL THREE - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 22

 PROPOSAL FOUR - APPROVAL OF EXECUTIVE COMPENSATION 24

-PROPOSAL FIVE - APPROVAL OF FREQUENCY PERIOD OF ADVISORY COMPENSATION VOTE 25
+PROPOSAL FIVE - STOCKHOLDER PROPOSAL FOR OUR BOARD TO REPORT ON RECRUITMENT AND FORCED LABOR RISK TO

+WORKERS 25

-SECURITY OWNERSHIP OF PRINCIPAL STOCKHOLDERS, DIRECTORS AND EXECUTIVE OFFICERS 26
+SECURITY OWNERSHIP OF PRINCIPAL STOCKHOLDERS, DIRECTORS AND EXECUTIVE OFFICERS 28

-EXECUTIVE COMPENSATION - COMPENSATION DISCUSSION AND ANALYSIS 28
+EXECUTIVE COMPENSATION - COMPENSATION DISCUSSION AND ANALYSIS 30

-COMPENSATION OF NAMED EXECUTIVE OFFICERS 39
+COMPENSATION OF NAMED EXECUTIVE OFFICERS 43

-EQUITY COMPENSATION PLAN INFORMATION 52
+EQUITY COMPENSATION PLAN INFORMATION 56

-CODE OF BUSINESS CONDUCT AND ETHICS 54
+CODE OF BUSINESS CONDUCT AND ETHICS 58

-OTHER MATTERS 54
+OTHER MATTERS 58